 - Reminding them to walk a bike across the street when crossing

-- Instructing them to look both ways and how to know when it’s safe to cross the road
+- Instructing them to look both ways and to know when it’s safe to cross the road

 - Encouraging your child to ride in bike lanes or on the sidewalk